pokt-network/poktroll/docusaurus/docs/develop/developer_guide/recovery_from_chain_halt.md

 These instructions are only relevant to Pocket Network's Shannon release.

-We do not currently use `x/gov` and on-chain voting for upgrades.
+We do not currently use `x/gov` or on-chain voting for upgrades.
 Instead, all participants in our DAO vote on upgrades off-chain, and the Foundation executes transactions on their behalf.

 :::

-**Performing a rollback is analogous to forking the network at the older height.**

 :::warning